josevalim/xgen/README.md

 Streams are guaranteed to be safe since a subscription is only started when streaming starts and, in case the streaming process dies, the handler is removed from the event manager.

 Streams also accept two options: `:timeout` which leads to an error if the handler does not receive a message in X milliseconds and `:duration` which controls how long the subscription should live.
-Any stream can be cancelled by calling `GenEvent.remove_handler(stream)`.
+Streams can also be given ids, allowing them to be cancelled with `GenEvent.cancel_streams(stream)`.

 The benefit of such functionality is that events can be published and consumed without the need for callback modules, which is useful for short-term/simple subscription schemas.